What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Instructions for making tea:

-• Pour a tablespoon with a glass of boiling water.
+• Pour a tablespoon of boiling water over a tablespoon.

 • Cover with a lid and let stand for half an hour.

-Regular consumption of stevia by people with diabetes will lower blood glucose levels.
+Regular consumption of stevia by people suffering from diabetes will reduce blood glucose levels.
 This increases the elasticity of blood vessels in risk areas.
-In diabetes, the herb stevia stimulates the production of insulin by the pancreas.
+In diabetes mellitus, the herb stevia stimulates the production of insulin by the pancreas.

-Every woman, at least once in her life, had candidiasis.
-This is a very unpleasant disease that can bring a lot harmful effects.
+Every woman has suffered from candidiasis at least once in her life.
+This is a very unpleasant disease that can cause a lot of harmful consequences.
 In addition, it can manifest itself in the body at the slightest weakening of the immune system.
-Scientists have proven that the virus of this disease feeds on sugars, and releases acids.
-That is why doctors recommend taking stevia, as it can kill the fungus.
-But it is advisable to take it then if you cannot live without sweets.
+Scientists have proven that the virus of this disease feeds on sugars and produces acids.
+This is why doctors recommend taking stevia, as it can kill the fungus.
+But it is advisable to take it if you cannot live without sweets.

-For coffee lovers, you can use a "healthy" drink.
-It contains honey grass and chicory.
-Due to the presence of sweetness and the absence of calories, you can be calm about your weight.
-And the healing properties of chicory will also have a fruitful effect on the body.
+For coffee lovers, you can use a “healthy” drink.
+It contains honey herb and chicory.
+Thanks to the presence of sweetness and the absence of calories, you can be calm about your weight.
+And the medicinal properties of chicory will also have a beneficial effect on the body.

-The benefits and harms of stevia herbs should be studied as much as possible before you start taking them.
+The benefits and harms of the herb stevia should be studied as much as possible before taking it.
 Self-medication can harm the body.
-You should always listen to your reaction to certain changes.
+You must always listen to your reaction to certain changes.

-On the this moment You can buy this sweetener anywhere.
+On this moment You can buy this sweetener anywhere.
 It can be sold in the form of leaves, powder, liquid.
-The main task before buying is to find exactly the product, which will include only honey grass.
+The main task before purchasing is to find exactly the product that will contain only honey herb.

 Good luck to you!